 - CfD Generator has 10 working days from the invoice date to make the payment

 EMRS Settlement Calendar provides a schedule of when payments for CfD Generators will be invoiced, when payment is due, and if applicable, the Settlement Date and the Settlement Run.
 The EMRS Settlement Calendar is available on the Settlement Data – CfD Generator webpage.

-How will I receive my Billing statement?
+How will I receive my Billing Statement?

 Depending on the method selected at registration, a CfD Generator will receive an email containing a PDF of the billing statement and CfD Generator Invoice Backing Data (D0365) in two formats, a .CSV and a .txt format.
 If opted to receive backing data over the Data Transfer Network (DTN), then the .txt version of the D0365 flow will be sent over the DTN.
 CfD Generators will still receive an email containing the PDF billing statement and .CSV backing data file.

-How can I validate my Backing data?
+How can I validate my Backing Data?

 The items’ names and further details of the CfD Generator Invoice Backing Data (D0365) data flow can be found within the Data Transfer Catalogue (DTC).

-EMR Settlement Portal provides a secure and simple way to access your settlement files, i.e. invoices, credit notes, notices and backing data that is updated on a daily basis.
+My EMRS provides a secure and simple way to access your settlement files, i.e. invoices, credit notes, notices and backing data that is updated on a daily basis.

 Due to the nature of the files available, access is restricted to registered EMRS Authorised Contacts: